seb-oss/react-components/README.md

 ---

-### `@sebgroup/react-components` support has officially ended as of March 2023.
+### :rotating_light: NOTICE: `@sebgroup/react-components` support has officially ended as of March 2023.

 **What does this mean?**

 The code will remain accessible on [GitHub](https://github.com/sebgroup/ng-components) and [npm](https://github.com/sebgroup/ng-components).
 This website will remain here indefinitely.

-The project will be in an archived state, meaning that no new development can be made _unless_:
+The project will be in an archived state, meaning that no new development will be made _unless_:

--   it is meant for fixing bugs on the existing components
+-   it is meant for fixing critical and common-case bugs on the already existing components

 **Where do I go from here?**